 Essential Supplies / Tools

-- Coffee Grinder for eggshell (If you plan to make calcium from eggshells - otherwise you can purchase calcium separately, but we always recommend fresh sources of vitamins / minerals over synthetics)
+- Coffee Grinder for eggshells (If you plan to make calcium from eggshells - otherwise you can purchase calcium separately, but we always recommend fresh sources of vitamins / minerals over synthetics)

 - Zip bags, storage containers (BPA-free)

-- Sharp kitchen scissors (super helpful for cutting foods)
+- Sharp kitchen scissors (super helpful for cutting food)

 Nice To Have Supplies / Tools